WildcatIP/other.js/FEATURES.md

 The "send" button is the _only_ way to send a message.
 All message modifications, insertions and completions stage the content for the user to send (current proposal: for media, selecting adds +1 to the send button; you add text in the normal input field; and you can select multiple types of media each with +1 to the send button).

 Bots are bots and humans are humans.
 If a Feature posts on behalf of a user, they are clearly marked as coming from an Identity owned by that Feature.
-A renderer may choose how to display the Feature's identity and/or the user it acted on behalf of. (e.g. clicking on them reveals which extension is posting.
-This function stacks as a word-of-mouth discovery mechanism for new features).
+A renderer may choose how to display the Feature's identity and/or the user it acted on behalf of. (e.g. clicking on them reveals which Feature is posting.
+This function stacks as a word-of-mouth discovery mechanism for new Features).

 ## Applicability